 Most submersible heaters look like rods that are attached to the side of the aquarium.
 They are usually constructed from a plastic or even glass casing that contains the heating filaments.
 The casings also feature protective guards to stop your turtle from being burnt if they touch the heater.

-Some of the submersible heaters on our list include the Cobalt Aquatics Neo-Therm heater and the Aqueon Pro Adjustable Heater.
+One of the submersible heaters on our list is the Aqueon Pro Adjustable Heater.

 1. TetraFauna Aquatic Reptile Heater